 Setting realistic expectations and preparing for changes can help you cope with a newborn a lot easier.
 Don’t expect your non-maternity clothes to fit your postpartum body right after the baby is born.
 During your pregnancy and childbirth, your body undergoes many changes.

 To recover, it may take anywhere from 3 weeks to 6 weeks( a little more if you’ve had an episiotomy or perineal tear).
 During this time, try to be patient with yourself.
 Get as much rest as possible, and don’t force yourself to pretend everything is okay if you don’t feel like it.

 Being a mom is one of the most rewarding and strenuous jobs in the world.
 It’s okay for you not always to feel ecstatic about it.
 Be comfortable with how you genuinely feel.

 Join a local mom group and talk to other new moms who are going through the same phase as you are.

-Knowing that you are not alone and so many other parents are facing the same challenges might help.
-It’s a bonus that you make new mom friends, and your kids can have lots of playmates when they grow up.
+Knowing that you are not alone and many other parents face the same challenges might help.
+It’s a bonus that you make new mom friends, and your kids can have many playmates when they grow up.